International recruitment is where employers seek to employ people from outside the UK to supplement their traditional workforce resourcing policies.

 In July 2014, NHS Employers updated its UK Code of Practice (CoP) map for international recruitment, which includes all the commercial recruitment agencies who adhere to the CoP.
 Employers are encouraged to adhere to the list when choosing to work with international recruitment agencies.

 The UK CoP sets out the principles and the benchmarks laid down in the World Health Organisation (WHO) CoP, which encourages voluntary principles and practices in the ethical recruitment of international healthcare professionals within Member States of the European community.

 On 30 September 2020, the Home Office launched a new campaign to guide employers in navigating the new points-based immigration system due to be introduced on 1 January 2021.

-In early 2021 NHS Employers updated it’s International Recruitment Toolkit to reflect the many changes in the current employment context.
-The current version includes:
+In early 2021, NHS Employers updated its International Recruitment Toolkit to reflect the many changes in the current employment context, including:

 information regarding the radiologist Global Learners programme and other international recruitment frameworks

 new best practice for maintaining international recruitment during the Covid-19 pandemic and specific resources for overseas nurses, including links to additional Diaspora groups